 This elegant town, set amidst gently rolling hills, is the birthplace of the best prosciutto in Italy, thus, best prosciutto on earth!
 Get there the last weekend in June for the Aria di Festa, when prosciutto is celebrated, with tours to meet culinary artisans, feasting, music, and activities for the kiddies.
 Highlights of the historical center are the awe-inspiring Renaissance chapel inside the Chiesa di San Antonio Abate, (aka The Sistine Chapel of Friuli), and the Cathedral of San Michele Arcangelo.

 Grado is technically an island in a lagoon; the name derives from "gradus" meaning a port of call.
-It was once a sleepy fishing port featuring a small and interesting Venetian-style medieval center with many churches, a few of them palaeo-Christian.
+It was once a sleepy fishing port featuring a small and interesting Venetian-style medieval center with many churches, a few of them palaeo-Christian with excellent mosaics.
 Today the little port city has blossomed into a prime beach destination in summer.

 Feeling a bit run down?
 You might visit the health spa called Grado Marine Spa which has been marinating folks in the healing waters since the Austro-Hungarian Hapsburg Empire.